yaz008/EspScript-deprecated/README.md

 To learn more magical stuff and language features check out the [Manual](doc/MAN.md) or read [Documentation](doc/DOC.md)

-## Customization

-EspScript is designed to be customizable and expandable.
-You can:

-- Rename any built-in command

-- Add your own commands to EspScript

-Check out [Documentation](doc/DOC.md) for details

 ## License

 EspScript is an open-source software distributed under the [MIT License](LICENSE.txt)